Imperial SaGa

 Imperial SaGa is a role-playing browser game developed by Think & Feel for web browsers.
 The eleventh installment in the SaGa series, the game was published by Square Enix in 2015.
 The service ceased in 2019.
 Designed as part of the series' 25th anniversary celebrations, it was developed with the supervision of series creator Akitoshi Kawazu.

 Set in an original world, the player controls an emperor or empress as they maintain their empire against magical and human threats; while there is an original narrative with a final boss, many of the events are based on the plots and characters of previous SaGa games.
 Gameplay revolves around exploring a world map and successfully completing battles, which enable soldiers and vassals to strengthen.
 The turn-based mechanics and usage-based growth system of earlier SaGa games is carried over into Imperial SaGa.

 The game was developed as a browser-based equivalent to the mobile phone game Emperors SaGa.
 Regular series composer Kenji Ito returned to compose and arrange music.
 The original scenario was created by Emperors Saga writer Moku Tochibori, while additional work and later scenarios by Benny Matsuyama; both of whom had worked on game projects and supplementary material for Square Enix.
-Since its initial release, Matsuyama has continued to contribute new scenarios for content updates.
+Since its initial release, Matsuyama had continued to contribute new scenarios for content updates.